-This vegan chocolate shortbread is a delicious and easy-to-make dessert that is perfect for any occasion.
+This vegan chocolate shortbread is a delicious, easy-to-make dessert perfect for any occasion.
 It is made with only 4 ingredients and is ready in just 20 minutes!

 If you are looking for a delicious and easy-to-make vegan dessert, then you should definitely try this vegan chocolate shortbread!